How to Answer Product Improvement Questions in PM Interviews

 Top pain point: Unpredictable algorithm makes reach feel random, reducing posting motivation.

 Metrics: Creator posting frequency (primary), creator retention, dashboard engagement.
-Guardrail: content quality scores.
+Guardrail: content quality scores do not decline.

 Example 2: Improve Spotify